OTUSOFE365025/assignment-3-django-and-energy-group-26-crn-45894/README.md

 - Linked tactics to design concepts from *Software Architecture in Practice* and the *Design Concepts Catalog*.
 - Submitted the formatted document as a **PDF on Canvas**.

----

 ## Contributors
 **Pranav Ashok** – Part 1 : Cash Register System
 **Ivan Arudpiragasam** – Part 2 : Energy Efficiency
 **Ahmad Amaree** – Documentation & Review

----

-## 📄 License
+## License

 Released under the MIT License.

----

-Thank you for reviewing my assignment!
-If anything is unclear or if you need screenshots/output in another format, just leave me feedback and I’ll provide it quickly.
+Thank you for reviewing our assignment!